GuyTCharles/portfolio/README.md

 ### Project 3: Places Album
 A dynamic photo album that loads images from a remote API, featuring a clean design and responsive grid layout for exploring various places.

+### Project 4: Bug Report App
+A secure web app, PHP-based tool designed for efficient bug tracking.
+Users can submit, update, and view bug reports via an intuitive interface.
+The app ensures data safety with SSL/TLS encryption and is optimized for usability.

 ---

 Each project folder contains its own README file with detailed explanations of the project features and implementation.